CAS Composite Anode Systems GmbH

 XIII.
 Nature of the goods, technical consultancy, use and processing

+1. The nature of the goods is fundamentally considered to be only the nature described in product descriptions, specifications and labelling by the Vendor.
+Public statements, praising or advertising do not represent data concerning the nature of the item sold.
 2. The Vendor's advisory services on technical applications supplied orally, in writing and on the basis of testing are provided to the best of the Vendor's knowledge and belief, but only apply as non-binding hints, as regards any protected rights of third parties too, and do not release the Purchaser from his own obligation to check the products supplied by the Vendor for their suitability for the intended processes and purposes.
 The application, use and processing of the products take place outside the Vendor's opportunity to monitor these and therefore lie exclusively within the sphere of responsibility of the Purchaser.

 XIV.
 Trademarks